JakeRoggenbuck/auto-clock-speed/README.md

    # This is needed to have the root version of acs match the local installed version
    sudo cp ~/.cargo/bin/acs /usr/bin/acs
    ```

+   Note: If you recieve error `linker 'cc' not found`, then you need to install a C compiler (gcc, cmake, etc.) first.

 <hr>

 Note: The latest release of acs can also be installed locally with the following